isomerpages/moe-northspringpri/_our-partners/School Related Services.md

 Fri : 8am to 5pm<br>
 Lunch Break Hours : 1pm to 2pm<br>
 Please contact 8533 8095 for appointment.<br>
-In case of emergency, please contact Health Promotion Board at 6435 3782.

 #### School Bus Transport